 As a brand with sustainability in mind, Medley’s big question is how we can bring our furniture to life while both minimizing and offsetting our impact on the environment.
 To source the EPA again, it’s estimated that over 9 million tons of furniture end up in landfills each year.
 That makes up just about 5% of everything this country throws away.
 In direct opposition to this trend, our goal is to make sustainable, high-quality furniture that's built to last, not end up in a landfill.

-We manufacture all our products from scratch in the United States, and every step of the way, we use materials that are either natural, the highest quality we can find, or both.
+We manufacture all our products from scratch in the United States, and every step of the way, we use materials that are either natural, eco-certified, the highest quality we can find, or all of the above.
 We're invested in lengthening the life cycle of our furniture and increasing its durability, and know that the more natural materials we use, the more biodegradable our products will be.

 We know that there’s more work ahead: for us, for other brands, for other organizations, and for other individuals.
 And part of this work means adopting a truly sustainable approach that not only considers the present, but the future.